Fix “\\computer is not accessible. You might not have permission to use this network resource”

 Depending on whether you are running XP Home or XP Pro, you will have to configure the sharing properly.
 For XP Home, you can only share files using Simple File Sharing.
 It’s pretty easy because they have a wizard to walk you through the sharing process.

 For XP Pro, you need to disable Simple File Sharing and set the NTFS permissions and share permissions to allow everyone access.
-You can read my post here on how to configure share and NTFS permissions in Windows.
+For more details, check out my post on setting file/folder permissions or how to share files between computers.

 You can go to Start, Control Panel, Network Connections, right-click on the network connection, choose Properties and see which protocol is listed in the list box.